 If you’re not planning on spending your USA vacation visiting museums and the like, there’s plenty of dog-friendly sightseeing options available.
 In particular, if you’re mainly wanting to experience the beautiful natural scenery the country has on offer, there’s always some dog-friendly options.

-Some of the highlights of my seven-week trip around the USA with my dog included visiting the lookouts of the Grand Canyon, driving through Joshua Tree National Park, running along the beach in San Francisco and walking across Brooklyn Bridge in New York.
+Some of the highlights of my seven-week trip around the USA with my dog included visiting the lookouts of the Grand Canyon, driving through Joshua Tree National Park, playing on the beach in San Francisco and walking across the Brooklyn Bridge in New York.

 If you’d like to visit national parks in the USA, check the website of the specific national park first.
-Dogs are allowed in all national parks in your vehicle, on paved roads and other developed areas, plus in many campgrounds, perfect if you’re in RVing with your dog.
+Dogs are allowed in all national parks in your vehicle, on paved roads and other developed areas, plus in many campgrounds.

 Some national parks also allow pets on specific hiking trails.
 For instance, when visiting the Grand Canyon National Park, dogs are allowed to join you (on a leash, of course) along the South Rim trail.
 Also pay attention to whether shuttle buses operate in the national park, especially during the peak summer periods, as only service dogs are allowed on shuttle buses.